JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ### Constants Generation

 One of the most important characteristics of a project is maintainability.
 JPA projects contain a lot of Strings containing things like JPQL or native query statements and references to attributes, queries, and bind parameter names.
 According to the best practices, one of the ways to rest your persistence layer well-structured is constants.
-You can learn about it in <a href="https://thorben-janssen.com/hibernate-best-practices-for-readable-and-maintainable-code/">Thorben Janssen</a> article.
+You can learn about it in <a href="https://thorben-janssen.com/hibernate-best-practices-for-readable-and-maintainable-code/" target="_blank">Thorben Janssen</a> article.

 <div class="youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/xc-ayDDdjss" title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>